will1500/Catchphrase-Project/README.md

 });
 ```

-Now you should be able to type the following, and see our new food:
+Now you should be able to type the following, and see our new food item:

 ``` javascript
     db.Food.find({}, function(err, foods){